melmanm/melmanm.github.io/_posts/2024-03-07-article-14-blazor-wasm-authorization-to-web-api-with-azure-b2c.md

 ### In case of System.InvalidOperationException: The inner handler has not been assigned.

-If the code causes `System.InvalidOperationException: The inner handler has not been assigned.` exception, it means the dotnet bug reported in https://github.com/dotnet/aspnetcore/issues/38486 is not fixed by the time you are reading this article :(.
+If the code causes `System.InvalidOperationException: The inner handler has not been assigned.` exception, it means the dotnet bug reported in [github.com/dotnet/aspnetcore/issues/38486](https://github.com/dotnet/aspnetcore/issues/38486) is not fixed by the time you are reading this article.
 To fix the error, it is required to create a custom class, which inherits from `AuthorizationMessageHandler` and sets the inner handler.
 For instance:

 ```csharp
 //WeatherMessageHandler.cs